RockLib/RockLib.Messaging/docs/SQS.md

 // MessagingScenarioFactory uses the above JSON configuration to create a SQSSender:
 ISender sender = MessagingScenarioFactory.CreateSender("commands");

-// SQSSender can also be instantiated directly:
-// ISender sender = new SQSSender("commands", "https://sqs.us-west-2.amazonaws.com/123456789012/your_queue_name",
-//     region: "us-west-2");

 // Use the sender (for good, not evil): sender.Send("DROP DATABASE Production;");